mihaiconstantin/game-theory-study/readme.md

   	- *see [this resource](https://laravel.com/docs/5.4/configuration#environment-configuration) for more details*
   - then, run `php artisan key:generate` to generate an application-specific secret key that will be added to the `APP_KEY` variable in `.env` automatically
   - next, run `php artisan migrate --seed` to build the database and seed it with the default configuration used in this study
+  - next, run php artisan storage:link to link the storage folder in order for the assets to be correctly loaded
   - finally, run `php artisan serve` to start the developmental server and test out the application.
 Note that you should not use this server if you intend to collect data using this application.
 Instead, you need a full-fledged web server like [`Nginx`](https://www.nginx.com/) or [`Apache`](https://httpd.apache.org/)

 ## Using the application